netwerk-digitaal-erfgoed/ld-workbench-configuration/amateurfilm/README.md

 ```
 On first install the Docker image will be fetched and do a first run of the Example pipeline.

+Note: be sure to check out the latest version by exucuting `docker pull ghcr.io/netwerk-digitaal-erfgoed/ld-workbench:latest`

 ### 2 - install Qlever (needed for larger datasets where SPARQL-endpoint is not fully cooperating)
 ```
 gh repo clone ad-freiburg/qlever